topolvm/topolvm/deploy/README.md

 This way, `topolvm-scheduler` is exposed by LoadBalancer service.

-Then edit `urlPrefix` in [scheduler-policy.cfg](./scheduler-config/scheduler-policy.cfg) for K8s 1.17 or 1.18, or in [scheduler-config-v1beta1.yaml](./scheduler-config/scheduler-config-v1beta1.yaml) for K8s 1.19 or later, to specify the LoadBalancer address.
+Then edit `urlPrefix` in [scheduler-policy.cfg](./scheduler-config/scheduler-policy.cfg) for K8s 1.18, or in [scheduler-config-v1beta1.yaml](./scheduler-config/scheduler-config-v1beta1.yaml) for K8s 1.19 or later, to specify the LoadBalancer address.

 OPTIONAL: tune the node scoring
 -------------------------------